jurjurijur/instabulkextractor/README.md

 The application requires an instagram account to run. the username and password for this account are to be specified in a login.txt file.

 This project runs on the project https://github.com/realsirjoe/instagram-scraper.
-No further coding or configuration is required for the use of instabulkextractor
+No further coding configuration, or downloading is required for the use of instabulkextractor

 <img src="images/instabulkextractor.png" height="550px">